-With over 500 AML/BSA professionals and subject matter experts, we can assist financial institutions with day-to-day compliance tasks.
+With nearly 600 AML/BSA professionals and subject matter experts, we can assist financial institutions with day-to-day compliance tasks.

 Our Financial Crimes Advisory practice provides consulting services to clients across the financial services sector.